-The table below summarises the losses this policy covers - use it to help you decide if this policy is right for you.
+The table on page 10 summarises the losses this policy covers - use it to help you decide if this policy is right for you.
 But it's just a summary, so you'll need to read the rest of this document to understand what you are - and are not - covered for.